 You have been asked AI questions you could not answer.
 By a direct report.
 By a board member.
 By your own boss in a hallway.
 And you assumed the gap was knowledge — that if you read more, watched more, subscribed to more, you would eventually feel ready.

 You will not.
 The reason senior leaders feel underwater on AI is not a deficit of facts; it is the absence of a frame to interpret them through.
-Without a frame, every announcement feels equally urgent, every demo feels equally consequential, and every internal question feels like an exam you did not study for.
+Without a frame, every announcement feels equally urgent and every internal question feels like an exam you didn’t study for.
 With one, most of the noise resolves into background — and the few things that actually matter become obvious.

-This piece teaches the posture, not the curriculum.
-By the end, you will have a five-question frame you can run any AI development through in under two minutes, and a script for how to use it the next time your team turns to you for a read.
+This piece teaches the posture, not the curriculum: a five-question frame you can run any AI development through in under two minutes, plus a script for using it the next time your team turns to you for a read.

 What an executive point of view on AI actually is